Avaiga/taipy-getting-started/step_07/ReadMe.md

 > You can download the code of this step [here](../src/step_07.py) or all the steps [here](https://github.com/Avaiga/taipy-getting-started/tree/develop/src).

-# Step 7: Integrate GUI & Scenarios
+# Step 7: GUI & Scenarios

 Just before, Step 7 created a scenario only using Taipy Core.
 This new configuration needs a new GUI.
 A first scenario will be created and executed at the beginning.
 Then, a selector will be used to select a pipeline among the `baseline` and `ml` pipeline.